 As most Financial Samurai readers know, Sam is the expert on engineering your layoff.

 His methods have helped hundreds negotiate great packages as they leave their employers for greater things.
 Obviously this is a tried and true method for maximizing your exit from a company.

 But it’s not the only way.
-Today I’ll be telling you how you can negotiate your severance before you even take a job.
+Today I’ll be telling you how you can negotiate your severance before you’re hired for a new job.

 This post will detail the ins and outs of employment contracts (sometimes referred to as employment agreements).
 I prefer the former since that’s what every executive I’ve ever worked with calls them.

-This post is not meant as legal advice but rather a guideline to help you learn about employment contracts and potentially make use of them.
+This post is not meant as legal advice.
+Rather it is a guideline to help you learn about employment contracts and potentially make use of them.
 If there are lawyers with personnel contract experience join us in the comments to fill in any blanks I miss.

-I’m a business executive who has dealt with employment contracts for two decades, had employment contracts with four separate companies over almost 20 years, and had payouts on two of those agreements for almost $200,000 total.
+I’m a business executive who has dealt with employment contracts for two decades.
+I’ve had employment contracts with four separate companies over almost 20 years.
+And I got payouts on two of those agreements for almost $200,000 total.